 This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-We’ve wanted to try The Ordinary AHA 30% + BHA 2% Peeling Solution ever since we heard everyone raving about how this super affordable dual-acid peel makes their skin look more healthy and radiant.
+I’ve wanted to try The Ordinary AHA 30% + BHA 2% Peeling Solution ever since I heard everyone raving about how this super affordable dual-acid peel makes their skin look more healthy and radiant.

-We bought it and tried it.
-Now we are going to share all of the details with you.
-And we mean ALL of the nitty-gritty details including what is in the peel, how it works, how to use it, and etc.
+O bought it and tried it.
+Now I am going to share all of the details with you.
+And I mean ALL of the nitty-gritty details including what is in the peel, how it works, how to use it, and etc.

 What Are The Key Ingredients & What Do They Do?